 Please see the planned litters page for the latest updates on upcoming and planned litters for 2018 & 2019.
 Contact me, Kim, at Massdoodles@gmail.com and visit my facebook page @massdoodles for daily updates!
 You may also text me at 774-452-5567 to get the latest updates on upcoming litters and availability -Kim

 I made the decision to keep my breeding business small, allowing for all dogs and puppies get the attention and love they need and no one spends any time in a kennel.
 Everyone lives in the house together and they run together in a big back yard.
 There will be approximately eight litters available each year.
 Please read the entire page as most questions will be answered in the following paragraphs including; information on Bernedoodle coats, temperament, how to reserve a pup from a litter, coat color(s) & patterns, cost, puppy-pick-day, deposits, Puppy Adoption form, health info and how to contact me, Kim, the loving owner of Massachusetts Bernedoodles.

 Regardless of your number on puppy-pick-day, all of these puppies will be healthy, beautiful, loved, loving, non or low shedding, smart & loyal Bernedoodle puppies!

 If a family who has put down a deposit decides to opt out of either or both litters, spots may become available on a first come first serve basis to those who have submitted a deposit.
 Confused?
 Give me a call and we can talk live 🙂

 I try to update this website weekly, however, the to get the most up to date information on where you would be on the waitlist, contact me directly via email at firstname.lastname@example.org or text at 774-452-5567.

-Scroll down below the pictures for more information about next steps in the adoption process, puppy-pick-day and what to do if you want a puppy now and are unwilling to wait.
+Scroll down below for more information about next steps in the adoption process, puppy-pick-day and what to do if you want a puppy now and are unwilling to wait.

 SUMMERTIME…and the livin’ is easy